 Product type: Biscuit

 Pipi is a fruit juice that was named after the girl Pipi “duga čarapa” (Pipi “long stockings”) from a children’s novel written by Astrid Lindgren.
 She has been a trademark of this popular Croatian drink from the very beginning.
 The main role in Pipi’s first commercials in 1971 belonged to Veljko Rogošić, Croatian marathon runner and sports champion.

 Pipi’s first prize game was a pretty interesting idea that certainly wouldn’t fly in modern times.
 Veljko threw 1.000 bottles of Pipi into the Adriatic sea for participants to dive in and find.
 Every bottle had a prize voucher for the lucky winners.

 Year of origin: 1971

 Podravka is a Croatian food company.
-“Podravka” refers to a female resident of the Podravina region, situated on the north-south of Croatia.
+“Podravka” refers to a female resident of the Podravina region, situated in the north-south of Croatia.
 The company started as a fruit processing plant and jam factory in 1934.
 Today they produce meat products, beverages, pasta, flour, and snacks.

 Podravka’s dehydrated soups have been on the market for 65 years.
-In 2003, Podravka launched coolinarika which is Croatia’s biggest culinary site for cooking inspiration and recipes.
+In 2003, Podravka launched coolinarika, which is Croatia’s biggest culinary site for cooking inspiration and recipes.